Evil's Katja Herbers Breaks Down Season 2's Emotional Cliffhanger

 'All of that sh-- [is] out on the table'

-[Warning: The following contains spoilers for the Season 2 finale of Evil, "C Is for Cannibal."
+[Warning: The following contains spoilers for Sunday's Season 2 finale of Evil, "C Is for Cannibal."
 Read at your own risk!]

 The first season of Evil ended with a murder.
 The second season ended with a different kind of transgression: a kiss.
 In the great Paramount+ drama's wild Season 2 finale, Kristen (Katja Herbers) was nearly driven to kill again after she found out Leland (Michael Emerson) has been in secret communication with one of her daughters, Lexis (Maddy Crocco).
 But after marching out the door with her go-to weapon, she found herself instead at David's (Mike Colter) doorstep.